MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-migrate-restore-database.md

 ## Next steps

-In this tutorial, you learned how to backup a database on Windows and move it to a Linux server running SQL Server 2017 RC2.
+In this tutorial, you learned how to back up a database on Windows and move it to a Linux server running SQL Server 2017 RC2.
 You learned how to:
 > [!div class="checklist"]
 > * Use SSMS and Transact-SQL to create a backup file on Windows
 > * Install a Bash shell on Windows